 Ogle the Biggest Cherry Pie Pan in the World

-Another unusual attraction in Traverse City, the colossal cherry pie pan on Cass Road, is 18 feet wide and 26 feet deep.
+Another unusual attraction in Traverse City, the colossal cherry pie pan on Cass Road, is 18 feet wide and 26 feet deep and seeing it is one of the best things to do in Traverse City.
 It isn’t just a quirky art installation.
 The enormous cherry pie pan once housed an actual cherry pie!

 The gigantic cherry pie was baked in 1987 by a team overseen by Chef Pierre Bakeries.
 Around 35,000 people enjoyed a slice of the finished pie!
 Michigan cherries are a source of pride in Traverse City.
 It’s not just locals who cherish the stone fruit as a half million visitors visit every year to enjoy the National Cherry Festival during the first week of July.